How much does property maintenance cost in Thailand

 Cost Optimization Tips

-Electricity is one of the largest recurring expenses for property owners — especially in villas with multiple air-conditioning units and pools.
+Electricity is one of the largest recurring expenses, especially for villas with multiple air-conditioning units, pools, and large living areas.

 Benefits include: